-- Laundry bleach
+- Chlorine bleach

 - Murphy's oil soap

-Mix together 1 gallon of water, 1 quart of bleach (ensure it is inexpensive laundry bleach), 1 pint of rubbing alcohol and 2 tablespoons of Murphy's (or another ammonia-free detergent).
+- Mix together one gallon of water, four cups of chlorine bleach (ensure it is inexpensive laundry bleach), and two tablespoons of Murphy's (or another ammonia-free detergent).

 - Check the warning on any bottled chemicals you use, to ensure they will not adversely mix with another ingredient in your recipe.
 Failure to do so can result in a chemical reaction that can be very dangerous.

-Finally, keep all deck cleaner away from small children.
+- Keep all deck cleaner away from small children.
 This can be trickier if you don't have a contained, factory-made container, so designate a bottle or bucket for your cleanser that will remain out of reach at all times.

 - Be sure to wear protective gear like gloves and goggles when working with chemicals to avoid burns.